melloware/react-logviewer/README.md

 -   Searching through log
 -   Works in latest browser versions, including iOS Safari and Android Chrome
 -   TypeScript support

+## Demo

+You can see a running demonstration at https://melloware.github.io/react-logviewer/ which is built from StoryBook.

 ## Installation